-The mixer's power input terminals float with respect to the SQN-2S ground, so a supply which does not share a ground with the SQN-2S may be used, e.g. a camera battery.
-The power supply input of the SQN-2S is protected against connection of an external voltage with reversed polarity.
-If it is desired to power the SQN-2S from an external DC supply at higher voltage than 18V, reference should be made to the manufacturers
+The mixer's power input terminals float with respect to the SQN-4S_mini ground, so a supply which does not share a ground with the SQN-4S_mini may be used, e.g. a camera battery.
+The power supply input of the SQN-4S_mini is protected against connection of an external voltage with reversed polarity.
+If it is desired to power the SQN-4S_mini from an external DC supply at higher voltage than 18V, reference should be made to the manufacturers

-To power the SQN-2S from an external supply the Power Selector Switch on the right hand panel must be toggled to the [EXT] position.
+To power the SQN-4S_mini from an external supply the Power Selector Switch on the right hand panel must be toggled to the [EXT] position.

-3. OUTPUTS The mixer is provided with two balanced line driver amplifiers of substantial capacity.
+- 3. OUTPUTS The mixer is provided with two balanced line driver amplifiers of substantial capacity.
 Additionally, unbalanced feeds of the two outputs are available at a nominal line level of -10dBu (-8dBu if Nordic Norm meters are fitted) with 200 Ohm source resistance.
 These signals are made available on the connectors at the end of the mixer.
-The output level at the multi-way connector may be attenuated by 50dB to provide a nominally microphone level feed using the toggle switch set into the mixer baseplate.
-The connection lists for the multi-way connectors are given in section 17.

-4. LINE-UP TONE A calibration Tone of 1kHz with distortion below 0.1% may be injected into both output channels by setting the 3-way front panel [T/MIC] switch to the left.
+The connection lists for the multi-way connectors are given in section 17. - 4.
+LINE-UP TONE A calibration Tone of 1kHz with distortion below 0.1% may be injected into both output channels by setting the 3-way front panel [T/MIC] switch to the left.
 The form that the tone takes depends on the setting of the [GANG 1-2] switch.
 When this switch is in the unganged [O] position the tone is continuous in both channels.
 Either of the other two positions gives an EBU coded tone signal (the left channel interrupted for 250ms every 3s) to indicate that the recording which follows is true stereophony.
 The tone mutes and replaces the main audio.
-The calibration level for a given meter reading is indicated on the baseplate of the mixer and, unless specially requested, it will be at the Nominal Line Level (next section).

-5. CALIBRATION OF THE RECORDER The recorders that are used with the SQN-2S are almost invariably fitted with some form of input gain control.
+The calibration level for a given meter reading is indicated on the baseplate of the mixer and, unless specially requested, it will be at the Nominal Line Level (see the next section). - 5.
+CALIBRATION OF THE RECORDER The recorders that are used with the SQN-4S_mini are almost invariably fitted with some form of input gain control.
 In these circumstances the absolute calibration levels of both the mixer and the recorder become irrelevant: what must be considered are the relative calibration points Nominal Line Level (0VU) and Nominal Peak Level on the meters of both instruments and how they are to be related.

 The basic calibration used at SQN is to place the Nominal Line Level at PPM4, 'TEST' or 0VU and then to treat the Nominal Peak Level as being 8dB above this, in the case of the PPM or VU meter or 6dB above in the case of the Nordic type of meter.
 The limiter is then set to come into operation on a steady tone at 1dB below the Nominal Peak Level.
 This ensures that the mixer output will not exceed the Nominal Peak Level when measured using a Peak Programme Meter.
 The Line-Up tone is then usually set to the Nominal Line Level.
-The calibration points, including the limiter setting, are shown on the individual mixer baseplate.
+In any case, the calibration points, including the limiter setting are shown on the individual mixer baseplate.